Skip to content

 After updating the configuration, you can override elements of the HTML document using the following privacy options:

-Mask user input mode: Masks most form fields, such as inputs, text areas, and checkbox values, while recording all other text as is.
-Inputs are replaced with three asterisks (***), and text areas are obfuscated with x-characters that preserve space.
+Mask user input mode: Masks most form fields, such as input, textarea, and checkbox values, while recording all other text as is.
+Inputs are replaced with three asterisks (***), text areas are obfuscated with x-characters preserving space.

 Note